minimaxir/person-blocker/README.md

 ```

 * `-i/--image`: specifies the image file.
-* `-m/--model`: path to the pretrained COCO model weights (default: current directory): if not specified, it will download them automatically to the current directory if not already present (note: the weights are 258 MB!)
+* `-m/--model`: path to the pretrained COCO model weights (default: current directory): if not specified, the software will download the paths automatically to the current directory if not present (note: the weights are 258 MB!)
 * `-c/--color`: color of the mask, in either quote-wrapped hexidecimal or 3-element RGB tuple format. (default: white)
 * `-o/--object`: list of types of objects to block (or object IDs of specific objects).
 You can see the allowable choices of objects to block in `classes.py` or by using the `-names` flag. (default: person)
 * `-l/--labeled`: saves a labeled image annotated with detected objects and their object ID.